RobertTalbert/calculus/assessments/aep/aep2.md

 5. Use your data --- including the original data along with the first and second derivatives --- to give a non-technical, descriptive story about your data.
 Avoid technical words like "function", "derivative", "concave up", and "concave down" --- instead, interpret the increasing/decreasing and concave up/down behavior into terms that are understandable and accessible to a person who has not studied any calculus.
 Here's part of an example of a good description for part 5, using my ground beef data:

 >For most years from 1995 to 2017, the price of ground beef was increasing.
 The exceptions were in 1996-1997, 2006, 2008-2009, and 2015-2016.
 However the growth was not always occurring at the same rate.
 For example, from 2003 through 2006, the price of ground beef was increasing, but at a slowing pace.
 In some years, for example 1998-1999 and 2012-2013, the price of ground beef was increasing at an accelerating pace.
 At the end of this set of data, the price of a pound of ground beef reached a turning point, changing from decreasing in 2016 to increasing, at an increasing rate, in 2017.

+6. Write a 1-2 paragraph summary of your work on this AEP, addressing the following:
+    - What concepts from the course were used in your work
+    - How the work you did here could be useful in a different application setting
+    - Three things you learned in the process of completing this assignment
+    - At least one substantive question that you still have (Please, do not ask questions about the assignment itself, grades or the course; ask about math, technology, or something related to the core concepts.)

 ## Grading criteria and submission instructions